Get all the latest data for Hiroshima

 How much are property prices expected to increase in Hiroshima in 2026?

-As of early 2026, property prices in Hiroshima are expected to increase by approximately 2% to 4% over the course of the year, reflecting continued but moderated growth as rising interest rates temper buyer enthusiasm.
+As of early 2026, residential property prices in Hiroshima are expected to increase by around 2% to 4% over the course of 2026 on a blended basis, with central condominiums likely to land at the upper end of that range.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Hiroshima.